bounce-rs/bounce/book-src/tutorial.md

 # Tutorial

-This tutorial will guide you through to create a simple application that greets the user with the entered name.
+This tutorial will guide you to create a simple application that greets the user with the entered name.

 ## 0. Prerequisites